|the version used for publication as of 08:32, 18 July 2013 and the changes since publication.|

 Above by homology we mean homology with compact support.
-For homology with closed support (Borel-Moore homology):
+For homology with closed support (Borel-Moore homology) see the following table:

 An orientation of a 1-manifold gives rise to the fundamental class of , which belongs to .
 Cap-product by this class defines various versions of the Poincaré duality isomorphisms between usual cohomology (recall that the usual cohomology has closed support) and the relative Borel-Moore homology of the complementary dimension.
 So there are isomorphisms